-Add asset set E to the asset cards; this set can be chosen as one of the 3 asset sets during setup.
-Add the Song of the Mountains skill set to the skill cards; this set can be chosen as one of the 6 skill sets during setup.
+Add asset set E to your available asset cards.
+Add the Song of the Mountains skill set to your available skill cards.

 There are 5 new non-scenario cards for each adventure deck.
 During setup, shuffle all non-scenario cards for each type, then deal cards out from each of those into decks of 20 non-scenario adventure cards.
 Then, shuffle in the adventure cards associated with the chosen scenario, to leave 30 cards in each adventure deck.